Kill93/InterviewAssignment/Frontend/README.md

 # applefrontend

-> The frontend for apple interview assignment
+> The frontend for interview assignment

 ## Build Setup